Why read this? : We share quick, easy and free ways to do informal market research. Learn how to put your observation and listening skills

 We have a whole separate detailed guide on market research companies.
 But to close off this article, we wanted to share a couple of specific thoughts on qualitative researchers.

 As a first step, we recommend you go online and check-out the relevant market research industry association website.

 These sites will have lots of useful information on how to use qualitative research, and will also have links to market research companies who are official members.

-In Australia where we are based, there are two associations.
-There’s the Research Society and the Association of Market and Social Research Organisations.
+In Australia, there are 2 associations.
+The Research Society and the Association of Market and Social Research Organisations.

 You can search the Company Directories on both sites to find market research companies who cover specific industries or offer specific research services.
 From there, you can check out specific research company websites to see if they might be a good fit for your needs.

-Check out their areas of speciality for example and any articles, case studies and client testimonials they give.
+For example, check out their areas of speciality and any articles, case studies and client testimonials they give.
 You want to try and find a research company that suits your working style, and budget.

 This understanding can give you a real competitive advantage when it comes to how to use qualitative research.
 Ideally, you’ll end up with actionable ideas and recommendations that will help you raise your marketing game.